We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 What is HHC?

-Hexahydrocannabinol (HHC) is a novel cannabinoid compound.
-Although minuscule amounts of HHC-like compounds have been discovered in cannabis plants, they are chemically different from HHC which is typically made in a laboratory by hydrogenating THC.
+Although minuscule amounts of natural HHC-like compounds have been discovered in cannabis plants, they are still chemically different from HHC.

-Keep in mind that some people (including researchers) use the abbreviation HHC to refer to related compounds such as 9-beta-hydroxyhexahydrocannabinol.
+Did you know?
+Some experts use the abbreviation HHC to refer to related compounds such as 9-beta-hydroxyhexahydrocannabinol.
 Experts over at KCA labs argue that the term should be reserved specifically for hexahydrocannabinol.

 What are the Effects of HHC?